 Ekenäs Old Town with its wooden houses spreads out to the seashore.
 The street names tell the story of the life of the townspeople and how they got along hundreds of years ago.
-Here, the streets have stayed the same since the 16thcentury.
-Street names such as the Hatter’s Street (Hattmakaregatan), Linen Weaver’s Street (Linvävaregatan), Cloth Weaver’s Street (Handskmakaregatan), Smith’s Street (Smedsgatan) and Tanner’s Street (Garvaregatan) reveal that Barcken’s peninsula in Ekenäs once was populated by skillful craftsmen.
+Here, the streets have stayed the same since the 16th century.
+Street names such as the Hatter's Street (Hattmakaregatan), Linen Weaver's Street (Linvävaregatan), Cloth Weaver's Street (Handskmakaregatan), Smith's Street (Smedsgatan) and Tanner's Street (Garvaregatan) reveal that Barcken's peninsula in Ekenäs once was populated by skilful craftsmen.

 During Christmas season, the stroller can get a glimpse of a Christmas tree, an old tiled stove or mirror doors through the windows.
 In the summer, you can peep over the fences to the enclosed courtyards.
 The small signs with names of fish, as given to the blocks in the 19th century, and the cast-iron lamp posts give the face of the Old Town that little extra.
 The small street mirrors or “gossip mirrors” in the windows, elegantly crafted garden gates and the intricately decorated window frames are all details worth spending time looking at.

 From a tiny fishing village to a vibrant small town

 Most of the buildings in the Old Town date from the late 18th and the 19th century, but the area grew out of a 16th century fishing village that the Swedish king Gustav Vasa granted a town charter in 1546 – a few years before Helsinki.
 The two cities were intended to grow into trade centres and compete with Revel, the modern-day Estonian city of Tallinn.